How to Install an SSL in Apache OpenSSL?

 how to install ssl in apache openssl

-Once your SSL certificate gets issued, you’ll require installing it on your server to see visible HTTPS URLs.
-Those who have Apache OpenSSL, go through the below steps and find out how you can install your issued SSL certificate.
+Once your SSL certificate gets issued, you’ll be required to install it on your server to see visible HTTPS URLs.
+For those who have Apache OpenSSL, go through the steps below and find out how you can install the SSL certificate you issued.

 Steps to Install Your SSL Certificate in Apache OpenSSL